RisAhamed/Kubernetes/README.md

-# Kubernetes
-this is a Kubernetes Project to demonstrate the underlying Workflow and orchestration
+this projects is to understand  the basic concepts and working methodology of DOCKER,KUBERNETES,GRAFANA and PROMETHES  and to build  a project by integrating them